 For mold to take hold and grow, it needs only four ingredients: mold spores, which are already in the air; organic matter, such as wood or insulation; the right temperature; and moisture in the form of water, dampness or humidity.

 Of those four ingredients, the one you have the most control over is moisture.
 Therefore, if you want to avoid an infestation from mold in your crawl space, you have to eliminate that.

 Water and moisture get into crawl spaces from three main sources: 1) outside air that enters crawl space vents and increases the level of relative humidity in the crawl space, 2) lack of waterproofing or an improperly graded yard that allows water to enter and accumulate in the crawl space, or 3) moisture evaporating from the soil or foundation walls into the crawl space air.
 Eliminate the moisture and humidity, and you eliminate the chance of mold growing in your crawl space.
 A professional mold remediation company can check your crawl space and sample the air to determine if you have a mold problem in the works.

-If you answer yes to any of the following questions, it’s time to call the pros at Certified Mold Cleaning:
+If you answer yes to any of the following questions, it’s time to call the pros at Certified Indoor Environmental:

-Certified Mold Cleaning is different from most other mold removal and remediation companies for a ton of reasons.
+Certified Indoor Environmental is different from most other mold removal and remediation companies for a ton of reasons.
 Keep reading to learn more about our company and how our professional mold inspection and remediation services can benefit you.